-Brown, a Democrat, was the representative for Kentucky's 2nd congressional district from 1875 to 1877.
+Brown was the representative for Kentucky’s 2nd congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1859 to Mar 1877, Brown missed 486 of 1,235 roll call votes, which is 39.4%.
 This is much worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.